-In the event of a confirmed emergency or dangerous situation occurring on or approaching campus, the Public Safety Director, Associate Director, Sergeant or Telecommunications Manager, in consultation with other senior Middlebury College officials, as appropriate under the circumstances (e.g., Vice President for Communications and Chief Marketing Officer, Vice President for Student Affairs, Dean of Students, Vice President of Human Resources and Chief People Officer, Vice President of Administration and Chief Risk Officer, Executive Vice President and Provost, Vice President for Academic Affairs and Dean of the Faculty, and Vice President for Academic Affairs and Dean of the Language Schools, Chief Health Officer, Center for Health and Wellness) will confirm the emergency or dangerous situation, identify the area or appropriate segment or segments of the campus community potentially impacted by the emergency, and, without delay, use the emergency notification system to alert the affected area or campus population.
+In the event of a confirmed emergency or dangerous situation occurring on or approaching campus, the Associate Vice President of Safety, Associate Director of Public Safety, Lieutenant, Sergeant or Assistant Director of Dispatch Operations, in consultation with members of the Crisis Management Team, or their designees, as appropriate under the circumstances and as time allows, will confirm the emergency or dangerous situation, identify the area or appropriate segment or segments of the campus community potentially impacted by the emergency, and, without delay, use and/or authorize the use of, the emergency notification system to alert the affected area or campus population.
 "Confirmation" of the emergency or dangerous situation means that the official(s) identified above have verified that a legitimate emergency or dangerous situation exists.
 The process for confirming an emergency and determining the appropriate information for the emergency notification will include direct observation of conditions or incidents, inquiry into the incidents being handled by the police or other authorities in the area, web or news alerts, or reports directly from law enforcement, emergency management agencies, the state of Vermont, the National Weather Service, or other authorities.